nuclear-multimessenger-astronomy/nmma/doc/installation.md

 * $ conda install -c conda-forge pymultinest

-NOTE: In case if an error comes up during an NMMA analysis of the form:
+NOTE: In case an error comes up during an NMMA analysis of the form:

 ERROR:   Could not load MultiNest library "libmultinest.so"
 ERROR:   You have to build it first,